 Ball chain is braided and spliced, and beads are woven into a series of small objects.
 Their presence is ambiguous; they appear as models for larger design works, or as intimate, hand-held objects-cum-jewellery such as prayer beads or worry beads.
 Their arrangements suggest molecular formations, spiral growth patterns or clustered celestial bodies.
 The studies also point to the grounding or steadying potential of tactile ‘things’ for both makers and users.

 Steel ball chain, bed sheets, magnets, wire rope

 180cm x 250cm

-In a time of quarantines and lockdowns, ADAPT shows us a collapse of the neat separations between work and home.
-Bed sheets, steel ball-chain, canvas-based studio traditions, window-dressings, creative practices in home spaces — all come together gently, magnetically.
+In a time of quarantines and lockdowns, ADAPT shows us the collapse of the neat separations between work and home.
+Bed sheets, steel ball-chain, studio traditions, window-dressings, creative practice in home spaces — all come together gently, magnetically.